rgayon-operis/rgayon-operis/README.md

 - 👩‍💻 DevOps Gal
 - 🗣️ French, English, Spanish

 I only use Windows because of work.
 I'd rather have fun with Xenia.
 I write a whole lot of yaml (And some actual code whenever I can).
+I GPG-Sign my commits.

 I would write an [H-Card](https://microformats.org/wiki/h-card) somewhere, but I'm not there just yet.